 Stores are already stocking up for Fall, whether it’s your local supermarket with pumpkin-themed baked goods and shelves of early Halloween decorations or your neighborhood coffee shop brewing up pumpkin spice coffee.

-For a fun Fall dessert, I’ve chosen to feature this super easy pumpkin dessert recipe, Pumpkin Pot au Creme, Creamy, pumpkin-y and luscious.
+For a fun Fall dessert, I’ve chosen to feature this super easy pumpkin dessert recipe, Pumpkin Pot au Creme, or Pumpkin Pots de Creme.
+Creamy, pumpkin-y and luscious.

 But what is a pot au creme?
 Pots au crème, or Post de Creme is a loose French dessert custard dating to the 17th century.
 The name means “pots with custard” or “pots with cream”, which also refers to the porcelain cups in which the dessert is served.